Country rocker and fiddler Charlie Daniels dies at age 83

 His “Simple Man” in 1990 suggested lynching drug dealers and using child abusers as alligator bait.

-His “In America” in 1980 told this country’s enemies to “go straight to hell.”
+His “In America” in 1980 told the country’s enemies to “go straight to hell.”

 Such tough talk earned him guest spots on “Politically Incorrect,” the G. Gordon Liddy radio show and on C-Span taking comments from viewers.

-“The Devil Went Down to Georgia” was No. 1 on the country charts in 1979 and No. 3 on the pop charts.
-It was voted single of the year by the Country Music Association.
+“The Devil Went Down to Georgia” was No. 1 on the country charts in 1979 and crossed over to the pop charts.
+It was voted single of the year by the Country Music Association and earned his band a Grammy for best country vocal performance by a duo or group.

 In the climactic verse, Daniels sang: